findonflow/find/frontpage.md

  - anybody both a user and a owner can fulfill an ended auction.

 ## other similar solutions
-While i created FIND in the spring/summer of 2021 Mynft was also developing flowns.org.
-I had no idea about this and they did not know abou me.
+While I created FIND in the spring/summer of 2021 Mynft was also developing flowns.org.
+I had no idea about this and they did not know about me.

 I hope that find and flowns can coexist as different TLD's and help each other build tools to make it possible for users of the flow blockchain to find people and things they love.